meilisearch/meilisearch-dotnet/README.md

                 new Movie { Id = "6", Title = "Philadelphia", Genres = new string[] { "Drama" } }
             };

-            // If the index 'movies' does not exist, meilisearch creates it when you first add the documents. var task = await index.AddDocumentsAsync<Movie>(documents); // # => { "uid": 0 }
+            // If the index 'movies' does not exist, Meilisearch creates it when you first add the documents. var task = await index.AddDocumentsAsync<Movie>(documents); // # => { "uid": 0 }
         }
     }